cmvnd/fonts/readme.md

 #Installation

-To install the fonts, simply run the install script provided.
+Available in the AUR, run the install script provided.

 #Note on icons/powerline